jreichle/infinity-loop/docs/concepts.md

 TestLevel contains some predefined levels for tutorial or test cases.
 It provides a bunch of gameboards, represented as hardcoded strings, and a deserialization method to create a corresponding Grid.

-The progressive change in generated levels is provided by a lazy iterator defined through a [stream unfold](https://en.wikipedia.org/wiki/Anamorphism) in **levelstream**.
+The progressive change in generated levels is provided by a lazy iterator defined through a [stream unfold][anamorphism] in **levelstream**.

 ## The UI